vlab-cs-ucsb/SemRep/README.md

 1. SemRep took the two input-validation-and-sanitization functions (represented as [dependency graphs]()) that are in the [test](SemRep/test) directory.
 2. SemRep ran the differential repair algorithm described [here](Docs/issta14_paper.pdf) and generated a set of patch-automata under directory outputs/generated\_patch\_automata (see [here](http://en.wikipedia.org/wiki/Deterministic_finite_automaton) for more info on what an automata is).
 You can use xdot (sudo apt-get install xdot) to double click on any of these automata files and see it.
-3. Java Code in MinCut package **generated the patch in PHP language** (following input flag -l PHP) in directory outputs/generated\_patch\_codes.
-The patch is a composition of a number of auto-generated PHP patch-functions that either simulate the automata generated by SemRep or uses the MinCut algorithm.
+3. Java Code in MinCut package **generated the patch in Javascript language** (following input flag -l JS) in directory outputs/generated\_patch\_codes.
+The patch is a composition of a number of auto-generated Javascript patch-functions that either simulate the automata generated by SemRep or uses the MinCut algorithm.

-The user can pass JS instead of PHP to get the patches generated in JavaSript.
-Generating patches in Javascript allows you to open the html file that contains that javascript patch code and immediately enters inputs to test).

 Input format: what is a dependency graph?
 -----------------------------------------